 - Chapter 12, which is designed for farmers and fishermen with a regular annual income and who own the whole or more than half of the farming/ fishing business; and,

 - Chapter 13, which allows a debtor to make a three-year or five-year proposal through which he/she could pay all of his/her debts.

-According to the Bradford Law Offices, PLLC, whatever the unique circumstances of your situation may be, you do not need to suffer under the weight of overwhelming debts.
+Whatever the unique circumstances of your situation may be, you do not need to suffer under the weight of overwhelming debts.
 Most people do not realize the number of different remedies that exist which could help them get out a financial crisis.
 With the help of a skilled Bankruptcy lawyer, however, they may just be able to find the solution that will allow them to regain a strong financial foothold.